d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 8. Material response and separation of branches

-A central point of the present paper is that material response should not be collapsed into the displacement branch.
+The previous sections developed the excitation branch without allowing it to collapse into geometry.
+The complementary caution is that material response should not be collapsed into the displacement branch either.
 Materials change local storage ratios and impedance.
 In the present notation, the constitutive branch is carried schematically by

 \[
 \epsilon_r = 1 + \chi_e, \qquad \mu_r = 1 + \chi_m.